devmedeiros/devmedeiros.github.io/content/about.en.md

 # Resume

-Data Scientist who makes up the Innovation Laboratory of the Regional Electoral Court of Goiás.
+Data Scientist who is a member of the Innovation Laboratory of the Regional Electoral Court of Goiás.
 On my day-to-day, I work with data processing and cleaning, data ingestion from several sources, making views, and Business Intelligence applications.

 ## Education